huggingface/awesome-huggingface/README.md

 ## Inference Engines
 *Highly optimized inference engines implementing Transformers-compatible APIs.*

-* [TurboTransformers](https://github.com/Tencent/TurboTransformers) - TurboTransformers (from Tencent) is an inference engine for transformers with fast C++ API.
+* [TurboTransformers](https://github.com/Tencent/TurboTransformers) (from Tencent) - An inference engine for transformers with fast C++ API.
-* [FasterTransformer](https://github.com/NVIDIA/FasterTransformer) - FasterTransformer (from Nvidia) provides a script and recipe to run the highly optimized transformer-based encoder and decoder component on NVIDIA GPUs.
+* [FasterTransformer](https://github.com/NVIDIA/FasterTransformer) (from Nvidia) - A script and recipe to run the highly optimized transformer-based encoder and decoder component on NVIDIA GPUs.
-* [lightseq](https://github.com/bytedance/lightseq) - lightseq (from ByteDance) is a high performance inference library for sequence processing and generation implemented in CUDA.
+* [lightseq](https://github.com/bytedance/lightseq) (from ByteDance) - A high performance inference library for sequence processing and generation implemented in CUDA.
-* [FastSeq](https://github.com/microsoft/fastseq) - FastSeq (from Microsoft) provides efficient implementation of popular sequence models (e.g., Bart, ProphetNet) for text generation, summarization, translation tasks etc.
+* [FastSeq](https://github.com/microsoft/fastseq) (from Microsoft) - Efficient implementation of popular sequence models (e.g., Bart, ProphetNet) for text generation, summarization, translation tasks etc.

 ## Model Compression/Acceleration
 *Compressing or accelerate models for improved inference speed.*
-* [nn_pruning](https://github.com/huggingface/nn_pruning) - Prune a model while finetuning or training.
+* [nn_pruning](https://github.com/huggingface/nn_pruning) (from Hugging Face) - nn_pruning is a toolkit Prune a model while finetuning or training.
-* [BERT-of-Theseus](https://github.com/JetRunner/BERT-of-Theseus) - Compressing BERT by progressively replacing the components of the original BERT.
+* [TextBrewer](https://github.com/airaria/TextBrewer) (from HFL) - State-of-the-art distillation methods to compress language models.
-* [TextBrewer](https://github.com/airaria/TextBrewer) - State-of-the-art distillation methods to compress language models.
+* [BERT-of-Theseus](https://github.com/JetRunner/BERT-of-Theseus) (from Microsoft) - Compressing BERT by progressively replacing the components of the original BERT.